Introducing "NAMO" Real-Time Speech AI Model: On-Device & Hybrid Cloud 📢PRESS RELEASE

 Using WebSocket Libraries in React

 To simplify WebSocket integration in React, you can use libraries such as react-use-websocket, Socket.IO, or SockJS.
+These libraries offer higher-level APIs and often handle reconnection logic and other complexities for you.
 Below is an example using react-use-websocket.

 JavaScript